vtog/labGuides/source/ocp/local-mirror-registry.rst

       oc set data secret/pull-secret -n openshift-config --from-file=.dockerconfigjson=.dockerconfig.json

-   .. attention:: This will cause MCP to update all nodes

 #.
 Create configmap of quay-rootCA.

    .. code-block:: bash

       oc create configmap registry-config --from-file=$quayHostname..8443=$quayRoot/quay-rootCA/rootCA.pem -n openshift-config

-   .. attention:: This will cause MCP to update all nodes

 #.
 Add quay-rootCA to cluster.

    .. code-block:: bash

       oc patch --type merge images.config.openshift.io/cluster --patch '{"spec":{"additionalTrustedCA":{"name":"registry-config"}}}'

-   .. attention:: This will cause MCP to update all nodes

 #.
 Apply the YAML files from the results directory to the cluster.